 Think about going mobile-friendly if:

-Search engine optimization or SEO in short, is a set of rules that can be followed by website (or blog) owners to optimize their websites for search engines and thus improve their search engine rankings.
+Search engine optimization, or SEO in short, is a set of rules that can be followed by website (or blog) owners to optimize their websites for search engines and thus improve their search engine rankings.

 In today’s competitive market, SEO marketing is more important than ever.
-Search engines serve millions of users per day looking for answers to their questions or for solutions to their problems.
+Search engines serve millions of users per day looking for answers to their questions or solutions to their problems.

 Search engine optimization is essential because:

 - The majority of search engines users are more likely to click on one of the top 5 suggestions in the results pages (SERPS), so to take advantage of this and gain visitors to your website or customers to your online store you need to in the top positions.

 - SEO is not only about search engines, but good SEO practices improve the user experience and usability of a web site.

 - Users trust search engines, and having a presence in the top positions for the keywords the user is searching increases the web site’s trust.